SAP-archive/kyma-runtime-virtual-event/exercises/05/readme.md

 1. vim redisaddon.yaml
 2. Go to the bottom of the file
-3. select the **i** key to insert a new line at the top of the file.
+3. Select the **i** key to insert a new line at the top of the file.
 4. Add the following content to the end of the file

 ```yaml